 |Nutritional Guidelines (per serving)|

 Granny Smith apples are the best baking apples and recommended for this recipe.
 They will hold their shape, remain firm, and won't get mushy when baked.
 Plus, their tart flavor is a nice complement to the sweet filling.
+If you don't have them on hand, use whatever apples you have.
+If you have a choice, lean towards a tarter baking apple rather than a super sweet apple.

 - 4 medium apples (Granny Smith)